 Geofencing: With your permission, your smart thermostat may use the app on your phone to detect when you are away or at home.
 When you leave the house and travel outside of a certain distance, the smart thermostat will lower the temperature (if in heat mode) or raise the temperature (if in cool mode).
 When you're on your way home, the smart thermostat can automatically adjust your home's temperature to your liking, so you arrive to a comfortable temperature.

 Vacation mode: Lets the thermostat know when you will be gone from your home for longer periods of time to manage the temperature, avoiding frozen pipes in the winter and extreme heat in the summer.

 Automatic updates: Updates software periodically to ensure it uses the latest algorithms and Energy- saving features available.

 Sensors: Helps to manage extreme temperature differences in a home through either temperature or occupancy sensing technology.

 Temperature sensors work in single zone homes (meaning you have one HVAC system controlling the whole house) to monitor rooms with differing temperatures due to the lack of insulation, sun exposure, etc. Sensors allow the smart thermostat to adjust the overall temperature to manage hot and cold spots, especially critical in larger homes.

 Occupancy sensors work to determine which rooms are the most high- traffic and prioritize managing their temperature, without sacrificing comfort in the rest of the house.

-Music streaming: as smart thermostats begin to have speakers integrated comma some offer music streaming period consider it an extra speaker, built into your wall.
+Music streaming: As smart thermostats begin to have speakers integrated, some offer music streaming.
+Consider it an extra speaker, built into your wall.

-Each smart thermostat uses slightly different features to help homeowners save energy, so do your research, and choose the ENERGY STAR certified smart thermostat that’s right for you.
+Each smart thermostat uses slightly different features to help homeowners save energy.
+Do your research and choose the ENERGY STAR certified smart thermostat that’s right for you.